adamisom/collab-canvas/docs/phase3/phase3d-advanced.md

 - [ ] Escape key exits lasso mode
 - [ ] Failed lasso (< 3 points) automatically exits mode
 - [ ] Can draw lasso path
-- [ ] Lasso selects shapes with any corner inside path (organic selection)
+- [ ] Lasso selects shapes with center inside path
 - [ ] Lasso works with all shape types
 - [ ] Can select all rectangles
 - [ ] Can select all circles